 - The child is at least two years old

 While you and your children might be excited, you will all need to face the possibility that you will experience difficulties, especially during the transition, so prepare accordingly.

 Our team can help you with the Minnesota adoption process.
-Call the Brown Law Offices, P.A., at (763) 323-6555 for mindful help with the challenges and joys of expanding your family.
+Call the law firm of Barna, Guzy & Steffen, Ltd. at (763) 783-5146 for mindful help with the challenges and joys of expanding your family.